ramtinak/InstagramApiSharp/README.md

 ```

 ## Version changes
+1.0.3
+- Register new account via phone number!
+- SendNewDirectMessage (for users that you didn't send message before).
+- ShareUser added to MessagingProcessor.
+- Some clean up.
+- Obsolete function will remove in next version.

 v1.0.2.9
 - Deprecate most of functions!
 Please check new functions because old ones will removed in v1.0.3.
 - Approve direct pending inbox thread